 - Once an instructor suspects that a student has violated academic integrity standards, the instructor must notify the student within 10 calendar days that the suspected misconduct will be reported to the Office of Academic Integrity.
 The instructor then must submit either the Option A or B Report to the Office of Academic Integrity “as soon as possible after notifying the student, but in no case longer than 14 calendar days after notifying the student.”
 Article VI, Faculty Handbook.

 To submit a report, click on either form name below (Option A or Option B) that is most relevant to your case.
 Each user is authenticated through the University of Missouri system portal to prohibit false reporting.
+YOU MUST HAVE THE STUDENT ID NUMBER TO PROCEED.
+Cases entered using the student email address without the student id number will not connect to a student.
 This electronic submission process creates efficiencies for each user within the process and must be used moving forward rather than the previous paper form submission process.
 Users can enter case details and upload and submit all supporting documentation electronically using this new system.
 However, for cases involving many students, please contact our office before reporting.
 We have to use a modified procedure for this type of unfortunate situation.
 If you experience difficulties during this data entry process, please contact our office for assistance and please be patient as we work through any kinks that may be present.
 Thank you in advance, for your cooperation.